Albert-Gao/blog/source/_posts/how-to-debug-typescript-in-vscode.md

 ---
-title: How to debug Typescrpt in VS Code
+title: How to debug Typescript in VS Code
 date: 2021-06-10 11:28:39
 tags:
   - typescript